emistasis/emistasis/README.md

 ## About Me

 - 👩‍🔬 My research is centered on sex chromosomes and their role in the speciation of mammals.
-- 🌱 I started out as a wet-lab geneticist, performing a gazillion PCRs.
-I'm still very new to bioinformatics and growing as a programmer.
+- 🌱 I started out as a bench geneticist.
+I'm super good at PCRs... but I'm still very new to bioinformatics and growing as a programmer.
 - 💬 Ask me about mammalian evolution and systematics, comparative genomics, or phylogenomics!
 - 📫 How to reach me: emmarie . alexander @ tamu . edu
 - 😄 Pronouns: she / her